Make Me Happier: Evoking Emotions Through Image Diffusion Models: Method

 In the local branch of our EmoEditor, we introduce an image encoder $\mathcal{E}$ to extract visual features of the source image, acquiring $z$ for $I_s$: $z = \mathcal{E}(I_s)$.
-Similar to the LDM \cite{rombach2022high}, $\mathcal{E}$ is based on a pre-trained variational autoencoder\cite{kingma2013auto}.
-The forward diffusion process gradually adds noise to $z$, generating a noisy latent $z_t$, where the noise level increases over $t$ time steps and $t\in T$.
-Specifically, we expressed $z_t$ as $z_t = \sqrt{\alpha_t} \cdot z_{t-1} + \sqrt{1 - \alpha_t} \cdot \epsilon$, where $\alpha_t$ is the diffusion coefficient controlling the rate of noise increase, and $\epsilon$ is a random noise sampled from a normal distribution with mean 0 and variance 1.
+Similar to the LDM \cite{rombach2022high}, $\mathcal{E}$ is based on a pre-trained VAE \cite{kingma2013auto}.
+The forward diffusion process gradually adds noise to $z$, generating a noisy latent $z_t$, where the noise level increases over $t$ time steps ($t\in T$).
+Specifically, we expressed $z_t = \sqrt{\alpha_t} \cdot z_{t-1} + \sqrt{1 - \alpha_t} \cdot \epsilon$, where $\alpha_t$ is the diffusion coefficient controlling the rate of noise increase, and $\epsilon$ is a random noise sampled from a normal distribution.